-- 1. Number and extent of rills: None. - 2.
-Presence of water flow patterns: Some water flow patterns are normal for this site due to landscape position and slopes. - 3.
+- 2. Presence of water flow patterns: Some water flow patterns may be present on this site due to landscape position and slopes. - 3.
 Number and height of erosional pedestals or terracettes: Pedestals or terracettes are uncommon for this site when occupied by the reference community.

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 20 percent bare ground randomly distributed throughout. - 5.
-Number of gullies and erosion associated with gullies: Some gullies associated with seeps, springs and intermittent streams may be present.
-Head and side slopes should be stable and covered with vegetation. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None. - 7.
-Amount of litter movement (describe size and distance expected to travel): This site has slowly permeable soils.
-On sloping sites, small to medium-sized litter will move short distances with intense storms. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil surface is resistant to erosion. - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The soil surface is less than 10 inches thick with colors from dark brown sandy loam to dark grayish brown sandy loam and generally weak fine granular structure.
-SOM is 0.5 to 2.0 percent. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The savannah of trees, shrubs, vines, grasses, and forbs with adequate litter and little bare ground provides for maximum infiltration and little runoff under normal rainfall events. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 25 percent bare ground randomly distributed in small patches.
+5. Number of gullies and erosion associated with gullies: Some gullies associated with animal trails may be present.
+Head and side slopes should be stable and covered with vegetation.
+6. Extent of wind scoured, blowouts and/or depositional areas: None.
+7. Amount of litter movement (describe size and distance expected to travel): This site has slowly permeable sub-soils.
+On sloping sites, small to medium-sized litter will move short distances with intense storms.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
+Soil Stability class range is expected to be 3 to 5.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): The soil surface structure is less than 10 inches thick with colors from brown fine sandy loam to dark yellowish brown fine sandy loam and generally subangular blocky structures.
+SOM is 0.5 to 1.0 percent.
+0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: The savannah of trees, shrubs, vines, grasses, and forbs, along with adequate litter and little bare ground, provides for maximum infiltration and little runoff under normal rainfall events.
+1. Presence and thickness of compaction layer (usually none; describe soil profile